-- · Never use the machine until the operators have been adequately trained in the safe operation of the machine and have read and completely understand: - safety, operation and feature sections of this manual - the safety signs on the machine. - engine operator's manual - how to place the machine in a safe condition - PPE is recommended during assembly, installation, operation, adjustment, maintenance, repair, removal, cleaning, and transport.
+- Never use the machine until the operators have been adequately trained in the safe operation of the machine and have read and completely understand: - safety, operation and feature sections of this manual - each of the safety messages found on the safety signs on the machine. - engine operator's manual - PPE is recommended during assembly, installation, operation, adjustment, maintenance, repair, removal, cleaning, and transport.
 Do not allow long hair, loose fitting clothing or jewelry around equipment. - Prolonged exposure to loud noise may cause permanent hearing loss!
 Power equipment with or without equipment attached can often be noisy enough to cause permanent, partial hearing loss.

-- Always wear hearing protection if the noise in any area you work in exceeds 80 dB. - Noise over 85 dB on a long-term basis can cause severe hearing loss. - Exposure to noise over 90 dB over a long-term basis may cause permanent, total hearing loss. - Hearing loss from loud noise (from engines, chainsaws, radios, and other such sources close to the ear) is cumulative over a lifetime, without hope of natural recovery. - Clear working area of stones, branches or hidden obstacles that might be hooked or snagged, causing injury or damage. - Determine where chips will be piled and ensure it does not interfere with safe operation of the machine - Be aware of overhead hazards: branches, cables, electrical wires. - Use this machine only in daylight or good artificial light. - Perform the Pre-operation Checklist procedure before starting work (see Pre-Operation Checklist on page 24).
+- Always wear hearing protection if the noise in any area you work in exceeds 80 dB. - Noise over 85 dB on a long-term basis can cause severe hearing loss. - Exposure to noise over 90 dB over a long-term basis may cause permanent, total hearing loss. - Hearing loss from loud noise (from engines, chain saws, radios, and other such sources close to the ear) is cumulative over a lifetime, without hope of natural recovery. - Clear working area of stones, branches or hidden obstacles that might be hooked or snagged, causing injury or damage. - Determine where chips will be piled and ensure it does not interfere with safe operation of the machine - Be aware of overhead hazards: branches, cables, electrical wires. - · Use this machine only in daylight or good artificial light. - Be sure machine is properly mounted, adjusted and in good operating condition. - Perform the Pre-operation Checklist procedure before starting work (see Pre-Operation Checklist on page 26).